This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 9. Screw the pipe and the trap back on and run some hot water through the drain to see if there are any more clogs.

-Prevention is always better than cure, and taking simple steps to prevent a clogged up sink is better than doing all the grunt work later!
+Prevention is always better than cure, and taking simple steps to prevent a clogged-up sink is better than doing all the hard work later!

 3. Avoid putting waste items like small eggshells, grease, coffee grounds down the drain.